biopython/biopython.github.io/wiki/Contributing.md

 Otherwise, there are still many ways to contribute to Biopython, both involving coding and not.
 Some things that you can help on include:

+-   **More unit tests:** Some of our modules still only have partial unit test coverage.
 -   **Support for More Programs:** There are many different bioinformatics programs being developed.
 Identify one that does not currently have support in Biopython and add support for it.